ADVERTISEMENT

 Take shuttle height into account when choosing shuttles.

-Shuttle height is another aspect you should look at.
-In the shuttles in the photo above, one shuttle is a low profile shuttle at less than 1", and the other has a standard profile of 1½".
+Shuttle height is another aspect to consider.
+One of the shuttles shown above has a low profile of less than 1", while the other has a standard profile of 1½".
 The difference in these two shuttles’ circumference is about 1", which might make one or the other more appealing to you depending on your hand size.
-If your loom has tight sheds, that also may be a decision factor.
+If your loom has tight sheds, that may also be a factor in your decision about shuttle height.

 The Swedish shuttle is longer than the others at 18", yet it is only ½” high and weighs only 3.9 oz.
-Some Swedish shuttles have weights imbedded in the wood to facilitate shooting them across a wide warp.
-Swedish shuttles are a dream to use but can be awkward for narrow warps as you need to hand the shuttle through the shed, thus compromising both speed and good selvedges.
+Some Swedish shuttles have weights embedded in the wood to facilitate shooting them across a wide warp.
+Swedish shuttles are a dream to use, but they can be awkward for narrow warps where you’d need to hand the shuttle through the shed, compromising both speed and good selvedges.

-My recommendation, if you’re in the market for a new shuttle, is to borrow from a friend or visit a weaving shop, sit at a loom, and simply throw the shuttle as many times as you have the patience for.
-You’ll discover soon enough which shuttle works for you, and you may want more than one type depending on the type of weaving you do.
+If you’re in the market for a new shuttle, my recommendation is to borrow one from a friend or visit a weaving shop, sit at a loom, and simply throw the shuttle as many times as you have the patience for.
+You’ll discover soon enough which shuttle works for you—and you may even want more than one type, depending on the kinds of weaving you do.

 ARTICLES FOR YOU